RapidSoftwareSolutions/Marketplace-Goodreads-Package/README.md

 | authorId         | String     | Goodreads Author id.

 ## GoodReads.getAuthorFollowingInformation
-Get a response using OAuth describing the association between a user and an author.
+Get a response using describing the association between a user and an author.

 | Field            | Type       | Description
 |------------------|------------|----------